taoensso/trove/README.md

 That's why Trove automatically delays any values that need runtime evaluation, allowing the backend to apply filtering *before* paying realization costs.

 This explains the `:lazy_` `{:keys [msg data error kvs]}` arg given to [`truss/*log-fn*`](https://cljdoc.org/d/com.taoensso/trove/CURRENT/api/taoensso.trove#*log-fn*).

+## Why structured logging?

+- Traditional logging outputs **strings** (messages).
+- Structured logging in contrast outputs **data**.
+It retains **rich data types and (nested) structures** throughout the logging pipeline from logging callsite → filters → middleware → handlers.

+A data-oriented pipeline can make a huge difference - supporting **easier filtering**, **transformation**, and **analysis**.
+It’s also usually **faster**, since you only pay for serialization if/when you need it.
+In a lot of cases you can avoid serialization altogether if your final target (DB, etc.) supports the relevant types.

+The structured (data-oriented) approach is inherently more flexible, faster, and well suited to the tools and idioms offered by Clojure and ClojureScript.

 ## Funding